 If celiac disease is left untreated, complications ranging from iron deficiency to osteoporosis to cancer may develop.
 Some of these problems can occur because of the small intestine's inability to digest food and absorb nutrients properly.
 Other problems may develop from damage to the intestinal lining that may or may not cause noticeable symptoms.

-The complications of celiac disease include cancers, small bowel ulcers (ulcerative jejunoileitis), and collagenous celiac disease.
+In this article, we will cover the serious and rare complications of celiac disease -- cancers, small bowel ulcers (ulcerative jejunoileitis), and collagenous celiac disease.